radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 To modify the replicationjournal data source, launch the Main Control Panel associated with the server and login as the super user (e.g. cn=directory manager).
 From the Settings Tab-> Server Backend section -> LDAP Data Sources sub-section, click the replicationjournal data source and click Edit.
 Modify the hostname and port to point to the replicationjournal running in site one.
 The base DN should be cn=replicationjournal.

-#### Configure the Universal Directory Store in Each Cluster
+**Configure the RadiantOne Directory Store in Each Cluster**

-The same naming context and Universal Directory store must be configured in each cluster.
+The same naming context and directory store must be configured in each cluster.
 If the store did not exist prior to the initial migration/cloning of the additional clusters, you must define the store in each cluster with the steps below.

-To create a new Universal Directory store:
+To create a new Directory store:

 To modify the replicationjournal data source, launch the Main Control Panel associated with the server and login as the super user (e.g. cn=directory manager).
 From the Settings Tab-> Server Backend section -> LDAP Data Sources sub-section, click the replicationjournal data source and click Edit.
 Modify the hostname and port to point to the replicationjournal running in site one.
 The base DN should be cn=replicationjournal.

-#### Configure the Universal Directory Store in Each Cluster
+**Configure the Directory Store in Each Cluster**

 The same naming context and Universal Directory store must be configured in each cluster.
 If the store did not exist prior to the initial migration/cloning of the additional clusters, you must define the store in each cluster with the steps below.